Asynchronous Algorithmic Alignment with Cocycles: (A)synchrony and idempotence in GNNs

 We can observe that Equation \ref{eqn:gnn} now looks as follows:

 Such a $\max$-$\max$ GNN variant allows for a high level of \emph{asynchrony}: messages can be sent, received and processed in an arbitrary order, arguments can be prepared in an online fashion, and it is mathematically guaranteed that the outcome will be identical as if we fully synchronise all of these steps, as is the case in typical GNN implementations.
+We also remark that Equation \ref{eqn:pathgnn} is almost exactly equal to the hard variant of the PathGNN model from \citet{tang2020towards}---the only missing aspect is to remove the dependence of $\psi$ on the receiver node (i.e., to remove $u$ from the $\mathtt{senders}$).

 The only remaining point of synchronisation is the invocation of the message function, $\psi$; messages can only be generated once all of the arguments for the message function are fully prepared (i.e., no invocations of $\phi$ are left to perform for the relevant sender nodes).
-Note that this is still a substantially weaker level of synchronisation compared to the typical GNN: it can be performed at the local level (per each edge that transmits messages), and the idempotence condition allows us to not need to pay attention to what is happening in the rest of the graph.

-However, remarkably, there is a way to enable \emph{full asynchrony} in GNNs, but this requires imposing additional constraints on $\psi$.
-We explore a special case of this below.